eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

 module in certain other module containers, or without any module container at all.

+### Tip: running your program without a Ceylon installation

+[Don't forget](../modules/#assembly_archives) that you can run a Ceylon program assembled using `ceylon assemble --include-runtime` on a machine with no Ceylon installation.
+In this case, the JBoss Modules-based module container is included in the `.cas` archive itself.

 ### Deploying Ceylon on OSGi

-Ceylon is fully interoperable with OSGi, so that Ceylon
+Ceylon is fully interoperable with [OSGi][], so that Ceylon
 modules:

 - can be deployed as pure OSGi bundles in an OSGi container